 If you plan to brave an entire season of extreme weather running, a shoe designed specifically for that is probably best.
 But if you know you won’t have a lot of icy days of running, but still want to be prepared, these Yaktrax are a great substitute.

 Designed to fit over your running shoes, the carbide-steel spikes, and stainless-steel coils of Yaktrax provide the necessary traction on snow-packed and icy conditions.
 With four size options, you can count on a snug fit to ensure comfort and performance.

-This gaiter is a perfect accessory to your favorite shoe, adding another layer of protection from wet conditions.
-Crafted with stretch material means a comfortable and secure fit.
+This gaiter is a perfect accessory to your favorite shoe (fits best on Salomon shoes but should work with any running shoe), adding another layer of protection from wet conditions as well as rocks and debris if you’re running on trails.
+Crafted with stretch material and a velcro closure means you’ll get a comfortable and secure fit that keeps you dry.
 Because no one wants to be wet and cold on their run!